fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/Set-AzureRmApiManagementAuthorizationServer.md

 ```

 ### -Name
-Specifies the name of the authorization server to modify.
+Specifies the name of the authorization server that this cmdlet modifies.

 ```yaml
 Type: String